Whether for the Chinese New Year or just for a meal with friends, why not make some Asian cuisine?

 - Meat in Europe is often left whole so that different levels of cooking can be achieved in a pan.
 Steamed meat isn’t as common and Europeans prefer roast, grilled, or braised meat.

 Tastes are different, too.
 There are 5 main flavours: sweet, salty, sour, bitter, and spicy.

-European food, on the other hand, often only uses two of the flavours: salty or sweet.
-This is also why our stomachs can also sometimes struggle to digest the spicier foods from the continent.
+- European food, on the other hand, often only uses two of the flavours: salty or sweet.